Doubly Free-Boundary Rail-Yard Dimers and Annular Gaussian Fluctuations: Moment Formula for Height Function

-\subsection{Macdonald Processes}
+\subsection{Macdonald processes}

-From Lemma \ref{l25}, we see that in order to study the probability measure for dimer coverings on rail-yard graphs with free boundary conditions, it suffices to study the corresponding probability measures on sequences of partitions (\ref{sm}) given by (\ref{ppt}).
+By Lemma~\ref{l25}, to study the double free-boundary Gibbs measure on free-boundary dimer states it suffices to study the induced probability measure on the corresponding sequence of partitions.
+We now recall the relevant generalized Macdonald process.

-Now we recall the definition of a Macdonald process, which is a formal probability measure on sequences of partitions such that the probability of each sequence of partitions is proportional to a sum of products of skew Macdonald polynomials. \begin{definition} Let